Corbicula fluminea: Taxonomy

 The ratio of width and height in C. fluminea is on average 1.1.
 In C. fluminalis it is smaller (0.97); still, there is much variation and considerable overlap in shape.
 Most easily, they can be distinguished by the number of ribs on the shell; C. fluminea has 7 to 14 ribs per cm, C. fluminalis 13 to 28.
 This character is already clearly recognizable (albeit only by direct comparison) in very small (5 mm diameter) specimens.
 In addition, when viewed from the ventral side (looking at the opening between the shells), C. fluminalis is rounder, almost heart-shaped, while C. fluminea has a slightly flatter shape like a teardrop with a notched broad end.
 Small specimens of C. fluminalis are almost spherical, while those of C. fluminea are decidedly flattened.
 All these differences except the rib number are a consequence of C. fluminalis having a markedly more swollen, pointed and protruding umbo.

+Molecular data confirm that the invasive lineage known as "form A/R" (COI haplotype FW5) corresponds to C. fluminea.

+Corbicula iravadica Blanford, 1881 is treated as a junior synonym of C. fluminea based on molecular and morphological evidence.